MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Test-SecretVault.md

 True
 ```

-This example runs self tests on the 'CredMan' extension vault.
+This example runs the self-tests on the `CredMan` extension vault.
+All tests succeeded.
-All tests succeeded so no errors are written and 'True' is returned.

 ## PARAMETERS

 ### -Name

-The name of the vault to be tested.
+Specifies the name of one or more vaults to test.
+Enter a name or name pattern.
+Wildcard characters
+(`*`) are permitted.

+If the **Name** parameter is not specified, this cmdlet runs the tests for all registered vaults.

 ```yaml
 Type: String[]